In-A-Gadda-Da-Vida (album)

 In-A-Gadda-Da-Vida is the second studio album by the American rock band Iron Butterfly, released in June 1968.
 It is most known for its title track, a 17-minute composition that occupies the entirety of Side B.

 A massive commercial success, In-A-Gadda-Da-Vida peaked at number 4 on the Billboard albums chart.
 It was officially certified a Gold album in 1968 in the United States, and on January 26, 1993, it was certified 4× Platinum.
 In Canada, it was on the charts for 91 weeks between October 14, 1968, and July 18, 1970.

 Composition and music

 The tracks on the album's front side are psychedelic in style, while the album's back side is entirely composed of its closer, "In-A-Gadda-Da-Vida" a 17-minute track that has been described as an "unprecedented epic."
-The tracks "My Mirage" and "Flowers And Beads" have been characterized as representing "the dark side of hippy ideology."
+The tracks "My Mirage" and "Flowers And Beads" have been characterized as representing "the dark side of hippie ideology."